-PE is a semi crystalline thermoplastic with high toughness and chemical resistance offering superb impact resistance, high tensile strength, and high resistance to a wide range of chemicals including acids, detergents and hot water.
+Plastic wearbeds are made with polyethylene, a semi crystalline thermoplastic with high toughness.
+Their chemical resistance offers superb impact resistance, high tensile strength, and high resistance to a wide range of chemicals including acids, detergents and hot water.
 It fully complies with the FDA regulations making it an excellent solution for food contact parts.
-It has been widely used in a wide variety of applications and industries due to its cost effectiveness and excellent machinability
+It has been widely used in a wide variety of applications and industries due to its cost effectiveness and excellent machinability.

 PET (Polyethylene Terephthalate) is one of the most widely used engineering plastics, together with POM-C and Nylon.
 Its excellent mechanical properties make it suitable for precision parts.
 It provides high tensile and mechanical strength, extreme hardness and excellent dimensional stability.
 The product has a very low coefficient of friction making it an ideal choice for wearing components.